Last Updated on 11/08/24 by Rose Palmer

 Public spaces forward to midship:

-Churchill’s Cigar Lounge – Cozy, closed door escape for anyone that smokes.
+Churchill’s Cigar Lounge – cozy, closed door escape for anyone that smokes.

-Shore Excursion desk – Across the hall from the library was the office to book or make changes to shore excursions.
+Shore Excursion desk – across the hall from the library was the office to book or make changes to shore excursions.

-Grand Casino and bar – Lots of slot machine choices and gaming tables for those interested in gambling.
+Grand Casino and bar – lots of slot machine choices and gaming tables for those interested in gambling.
 Note that smoking was permitted here.

-Shops of Princess – Good for browsing when I was bored.
+Shops of Princess – good for browsing when I was bored.

 Aft: